commit-live-students/sklearn-train-model/README.md

-# Train a linear ligression model using X and y and claculate `mean squares error` by predicting the value of y using X.
+# Train a linear ligression model
+Use X and y and claculate `mean squares error` by predicting the value of y using X.

 ## Write a function called `myLinearModel()`: